Andrew Hussey Allen

+Biography

-Andrew Hussey Allen (December 6, 1855 – November 15, 1921) was an American archivist and author, born in New York City.
-He was the son of Colonel Julian Allen, né Alschwang, and Mary Abby Hussey.
+Andrew Hussey Allen born in New York City on December 6, 1855, the son of Colonel Julian Allen, né Alschwang, and Mary Abby Hussey.
 He attended Phillips Academy, Andover (Class of 1874) and graduated from Harvard University in 1878.
 He studied law, and although admitted to the bar, he never engaged in practice.
-He worked for the United States Department of State for many years.
-In 1893 he was inaugurated as the Chief of the Bulletin of Rolls and Library becoming the medium for the publication of catalogues, indexes, and important papers of the national archives.
+He worked for the United States Department of State for many years, beginning in 1880.
+In 1893 he was inaugurated as the Chief of the Bulletin of Rolls and Library, becoming the medium for the publication of catalogues, indexes, and important papers of the national archives.

 He died in Washington, D.C., on November 15, 1921.
+Effects from his estate were put up for auction by C.G.
+Sloan & Co. of Washington, D.C. in 1922.